How Does a Roth IRA Grow and Build Wealth?

 The sooner you start saving in a Roth IRA, the longer you’ll be able to benefit from compound interest.

 There’s a reason a Roth IRA is a popular retirement savings tool.
-It allows you to access a wide range of investments and enjoy tax-free distributions in retirement.
+It gives you access to a wide range of investments and tax-free distributions in retirement.
 Roth IRAs also use the power of compound interest to grow your nest egg—but choosing the right investments is key.

 We’ll help you understand how a Roth IRA works and why it can be a good retirement savings option, especially if you’re young and just starting to save.